 If your store is not approved by Pinterest, they will provide you with valuable feedback.
 Make the required changes and contact Pinterest for reapplication.

 Before you can actually apply to Pinterest, you’ll need to add the Pinterest sales channel from within your Shopify Admin Setting page.
-Once that is done, you connect your Pinterest business account by opening the Pinterest sales channel, connecting to Pinterest and authorizing the app.
+You can then connect your Pinterest business account by opening the Pinterest sales channel, connecting to Pinterest and authorizing the app.

 Approval of your online store doesn’t guarantee your products will be published as Buyable Pins.
 Each product individually must meet Pinterest Advertising Rules.